Blog

 Tier 1: Maximized functionality

 In Tier 1, you get access to all of Claude Cowork’s functionality.
 However, this greatly increases the risk surface.
 Injections can come from Skills and Plugins that users upload, from local folders that contain untrusted data, web search, desktop and web extensions.
+Additionally, Claude can work across apps via Claude for PowerPoint and Claude for Excel which can be orchestrated from Cowork.

 Note: Desktop extensions and web extensions are still ‘restricted’ in this tier, as they must be individually added by an organization.